-To address your organization’s information management challenges, Microsoft has revamped the way in which you can reduce your legal risk associated with email communications.
+To address your organization’s information management challenges, Microsoft has revamped the way in which you can reduce their legal risks associated with email communications.
 The Exchange 2010 Messaging Records Management (MRM) feature uses retention policies and tags to achieve this goal.
 MRM makes it easier to keep content needed to comply with policies and regulations, as well as remove the items that have no legal or business value.

 Compared to older versions of Exchange, one of the major benefits with the way in which Exchange 2010 handles records management is its automation.
 The Managed Folder Assistant applies the retention policies to the mailboxes.
 If items in a mailbox are determined to be subject to retention, the Managed Folder Assistant flags these items with the appropriate retention tags and takes the specified action.
 Even more compelling, the Managed Folder Assistant, which runs on the Exchange server, is throttle-based in SP1.
 This means that the Managed Folder Assistant is always running and the system resources it consumes are throttled as well.
 Although the Managed Folder Assistant processing can be scheduled, you also have the option to initiate it manually to process a specified mailbox.